PrajeetSingh/OracleRACGitHubKB/Oracle Clusterware Introduction.md

 * Shared disk cluster architecture supporting application load balancing and failover
 * Services include:
-  * **Cluster management**, which allows cluster services and application resources to be monitored and managed from any node in the cluster
+  * **Cluster management**, which allows cluster services and application resources to be monitored and managed from any node in the cluster.
   * **Node monitoring**, which provides real-time information regarding which nodes are currently available and the resources they support.
 Cluster integrity is also protected by evicting or fencing unresponsive nodes.
   * **Event services**, which publish cluster events so that applications are aware of changes in the cluster.
   * **Time synchronization**, which synchronizes the time on all nodes of the cluster.